Coachella Logo

 Coachella Emblem

 The top inscription in the Coachella logo is executed in a custom typeface.
 Like the festival, it impressed fans, so later (in 2014), designer Jimmy Lesondak developed a similar set of letters based on it, naming it ChellaType Regular.
 The text in the bottom row is typed in a strict font, reminiscent of TGL 0-1451 Engschrift Regular, with minor modifications.
-The color used in the emblem is classic black.
+The emblem’s color is classic black.